China. Everything happens at the same time.

 Berlin, April 2018

-This series will be shown at LA CAMERA CHIARA in Berlin, Germany from April 20 until June 16, 2018 (Images from the opening).
+This series has been shown at LA CAMERA CHIARA in Berlin, Germany from April 20 until June 16, 2018 (Images from the opening).

 Opening times: Tuesday-Friday: 12am-7pm, Saturday: 10am-3pm, Pestalozzistr.
 13, 10625 Berlin